Skip to main content

 Visualize metrics

-Once the GitHub data is synced and scorecards are configured, we can create a dedicated dashboard in Port to monitor and analyze standards compliance.
+Once the data is synced and scorecards are configured, we can create a dedicated dashboard in Port to monitor and analyze standards compliance.

 Create a dashboard